focraniv/Project_1/README.md

 7. Consolidate the DataFrames applying the Merge function.
 8. Run Montecarlo simulations to make the forecast of the selected cryptocoins.
 9. Analyze the results applying plots, summary statistics, and the possible returns of a determined initial investment.
-10. Create a cryptocurrency Portfolio and calculate the present value according to the quantity of the chosen Cryptocoins.
+10. Create a cryptocurrency Portfolio and calculate the present value with a 95% of confidence according to the quantity of the chosen Cryptocoins.
 11. Analysis of the data using a dashboard of the visualizations.
+The dashboard provides charts and interactive visualizations that help customers explore and analyze the crypto data and determine if they want to invest in the cryptocurrency market.